cristiansot/React-App-V2/README.md

 Develop a travel-themed application for creating, browsing, rating and booking travel packages.

 ### Key Features:
-Travel Package Creation: Users can create travel packages, including destination, itinerary, price, accommodations, and tickets available.
-Package Browsing: The user can browse existing travel packages that still have seats available, and filter by destinations, durations, ratings or price range.
-Package Booking: When a package is selected, the detailed itinerary is shown, along with a list of ratings and reviews of that package.
-There is an option to book their preferred package (with # of travelers), which will reduce the number of tickets available.
-Review System: Users can rate and review the travel packages, using a scale from 1 to 5 stars and a commenting system to add their reviews.
-Reviews will be added anonymously (due to lack of a user management system)
-Project Option #2: Tech Marketplace App
-Create a marketplace for buying and selling tech gadgets, such as smartphones, laptops, cameras, and other electronic devices.

-### Key Features:
-Product Listings: Users can list their tech gadgets for sale with details like device type, brand, colors, specifications, condition, price, and time on the market.
-Product Browsing: Display a list of tech products that are available on the marketplace with details like type, brand, condition, and price.
-Users should be able to filter based on their preferences.
-Product Detail Page: Clicking on a product shows more detailed information, with the option to add an item to cart.
-Items that are in the user's cart should not exist in the marketplace anymore (due to lack of a secure purchase system)
-Device Auction: Users can place a bid for the device and can compete with other users on the price.
-A device will be sold at it's highest bidding price, unless it is added to a cart at the listed price.
-Project Option #3: Health and Fitness Tracker
-Create an application focused on personal health and fitness tracking.
-This app should allow users to log their daily activities, track nutritional intake, set fitness goals, and monitor progress over time.

-### Key Features:
 Activity Log: Users can record various physical activities, including the date, duration, intensity, and calories burned.
 They can also see their past logged activities.

 Progress Visualizer: The user can set activity goals for the week (eg total calories burned or total time spent working out).
 Their progress towards their goal is displayed in a simple chart or visual and should update automatically when new activities are added.

 Nutrition Log: Users can record their dietary intake for each day, along with nutrition and calories.
 They can also see their past logged meals.

 Nutrition Visualizer: The user's daily nutrition info is displayed in a simple chart or visual.
 The visuals should update automatically when new data is logged for the day
-Project Option #4: Hobbyist Network App
-Develop a platform for hobby enthusiasts to share and view content about their hobbies, whether it's in crafts, outdoor activities, technology, cooking, or any other.

-### Key Features:
-Content Sharing: Users can create posts about their experience or progress with a specific hobby.
-The post will be added to a feed displaying all posts, which users can filter by hobby categories.

-Resource Library: Users can create resources for other users.
-There are two sections, the resource drafts and the resource library.
-Users can review drafts and rate them; resources with 5 rating and an average rating of 4.5 stars get added to the resource library.

-Hobby Meetups: Users can create an event page to organize a meetup, with details about the hobby type, date, time, location, planned activity, and spaces available.
-The events should be viewable for all users.

-Meetups Sign-up: Users can filter through available events, and select an event they are interested in to view more details about the planned activities.
-If they want to attend, they can reserve a spot.
-Scoring Rubric:

 Functionality and User Experience (55 points):